moxot/test-app/README.md

 - Building and pushing the Docker image to Docker Hub
 - SSH into the EC2 instance, pulling of the Docker image, and running the image

+I wasn't previously familiar with GitHub Actions, so I had to figure it out on the fly.

 ## Prerequisite
 For local development, ensure Docker and docker-compose are installed on your machine.
 ## Installation